beixin87/PCAFR/README.md

 4. Find clusters from the reduced feature matrices from step 3 by K-means algorithm.

 Testing phase:
-1. Make the dimension of the image similar to the dimension of training images.
+1. The dimension of the images is set to be similar to the dimension of training images.
-2. Extract features using HOG feature extraction technique.
+2. Extract features matrices of training images by HOG (Histogram of oriented gradients) feature extraction.
-3. Reduce feature matrix using PCA.
+3. Reduce the dimensionality of the feature matrices by PCA (Principal component analysis).
-4. Find the most similar cluster that the testing image might belong to.
+4. Find the clusters with the highest probability that the testing image might belong to.
-5. Retrieve top 3 similar images to the testing image from the cluster.
+5. From the cluster, retrieve top 3 images that are similar to the testing image.

 ### Anaconda ####
 1. First Install Anaconda (it contains Python 2.7.10 and all necessary packages e.g., scikit-learn, numpy, scipy etc.).
 You may also need to update your PATH to point ~/anaconda/bin